Table of Contents

 So far, what experts recommend is something like this.

-Linux Mint required a minimum of 2GB RAM,15 GB space (Hard drive), and should be supported 1024*728 resolution.
+Linux Mint required a minimum of 2GB RAM, and 15 GB space (Hard drive), and should be supported 1024*728 resolution.
 Cinnamon is quite reliable with its speed performance.
 Again, the better the specs yield better results.

 When installing Ubuntu or Linux Mint, the process will be the same as supporting the same characteristics and Ubiquity (GI).